-These gaps have been revised and addressed in this updated Risk Assessment Framework by undertaking additional baseline investigations (during the EIS Supplement and EIS Addendum preparation) and including a more defined risk framework.
+These gaps have been revised and addressed in this updated Risk Assessment Framework by undertaking additional baseline investigations and including a more defined risk framework.
 The results of these additional studies and investigations have been used to inform and update the potential risks associated with the project to reflect a better understanding of impacts relating to the proposed activities.
 Once the baseline information was compiled, then mitigation measures were applied and residual risks could be understood.
 This process was applied to all phases of the project and reinforces the importance of effective control measures for risk reduction and management.
 This process also offers more transparent and thorough risk assessment outcomes in which public and decision-maker confidence can be secured.